IBM/ibm-licensing-operator/README.md

 #### Automatically installing ibm-licensing-operator with a stand-alone IBM Containerized Software using Operator Lifecycle Manager (OLM)

 Use the automatic script to install License Service on any Kubernetes-orchestrated cloud.

-It supports cluster running on x86 architecture.
+The script is supported on the following platforms:
+- Linux x86 architecture,
+- Linux on Power (ppc64le), Linux on IBM Z and LinuxONE on Red Hat OpenShift Container Platform 3.11, 4.1, 4.2, 4.3 or newer, or on any other cluster that already has Operator Lifecycle Manager (OLM).

 The script creates an instance and validates the steps.
 It was tested to work on `OpenShift Container Platform 4.2+`, `ICP cluster: v1.12.4+icp-ee`, `vanilla Kubernetes custer`, and is available in this repository at:
 [common/scripts/ibm_licensing_operator_install.sh](common/scripts/ibm_licensing_operator_install.sh).

 #### Manually installing License Service on OCP 4.2+